UK Prime Minister Theresa May announces departure date of June 7 | DW | 24.05.2019

 'Let's deliver Brexit'

-Frontrunner to replace May, Boris Johnson reacted on Twitter by thanking May for her "stoical service to our country and the Conservative Party.
+Frontrunner to replace May, Boris Johnson, tweeted: "A very dignified statement.
+Thank you for your stoical service to our country and the Conservative Party.
 It is now time to follow her urgings: to come together and deliver Brexit."

-Pensions Secretary Amber Rudd responded with a call for unity.
+Pensions Secretary Amber Rudd reacted to May's announcement with a call for unity.
 "As a party we must come together to make a success of the next phase of our party’s great story.
 Brexit is a process and compromise is needed to pass a deal that works for everyone."

 Labour leader Jeremy Corbyn and Scotland's First Minister Nicola Sturgeon were less effusive, both stating that what is needed now is a General Election.